shengchenyang/AyugeSpiderTools/README_en.md

 templates for your project scenario), and then package and use it by running `poetry build` or `make build` after modification.

-For example, if you need to update pymongo in the dependency library to a new version `x.x.x`, you can simply install the existing dependencies with `poetry install`, and then install the target version with `poetry add pymongo@x.x.x` ( try not to use `poetry update pymongo`).
+For example, if you need to update kafka-python in the dependency library to a new version `x.x.x`, you can simply install the existing dependencies with `poetry install`, and then install the target version with `poetry add kafka-python==x.x.x` ( try not to use `poetry update kafka-python`).
 After ensuring that the test is working properly, you can package the modified library with `poetry build` for use.

 **I hope that this project can provide guidance for you when you encounter scenarios where you need to extend the